Neptune-Crypto/neptune-types/README.md

 3. **Future Integration:** A longer-term objective is to have `neptune-cash` itself depend on `neptune-types`.
 This would establish a single source of truth for these core data structures, simplifying maintenance and reducing code duplication.
 Once that is complete, the RPC trait itself could be made a separate crate.

+## Unit Tests

+There are two types of unit test modules in the source files of this crate.

+1. The original unit tests from neptune-cash.
+These presently do not compile and are gated behind feature `original-tests`.

+2. de/serialization tests that verify compatibility with neptune-cash types across bincode, serde-json, and serde-json-wasm serialization methods.
+These do compile and can be run with `cargo test`, however some still fail because the code to create the relevant type is stubbed with todo!().

 ## Usage

 Add this crate to your `Cargo.toml`: